torusJKL/HASH_AUTHOR_IDENTITY_PROTOCOL/README.md

 We use the [Bitcom](https://bitcom.bitdb.network) convention to use the pipe '|' to indicate the protocol boundary.

 Fields:

-1. **Signing Algorithm:** SHA256 - Hash of the hex message in ASM format.
-UTF-8 encoding.
+1. **Hashing Algorithm:** SHA256 - Hash of the hex message in ASM format.
 2. **Signing Algorithm:** ECDSA - This is the default Bitcoin signing algorithm built into bsv.js.
 UTF-8 encoding.
 3. **Signing Address:** Bitcoin Address that is used to sign the content.
 UTF-8 encoding.
 4. **Signature:** The signature of the signed content with the Signing Address.
 Base64 encoding.
 5. **Field Index <index>:** (Optional) The specific index (relative to Field Offset) that is covered by the Signature.
 Non-negative integer hex encoding.
 When there are no indexes provided, it is assumed that all fields to the left of the AUTHOR IDENTITY prefix are signed (starting with the OP_RETURN 6a).

 Example:
 ```
 OP_RETURN
   19HxigV4QyBv3tHpQVcUEQyq1pzZVdoAut  // B Prefix